Learn how to become financially free through savings and wealth accumulation.

 40:37 How holding more cash affects your returns

-50:35 Investing more aggressively, and CPL LIFE considerations
+50:35 Investing more aggressively, and CPF LIFE considerations

 1:00:39 Why index investing works